-When a driver is cited for a 1 point traffic violation, the judge may offer the driver the opportunity to attend a traffic violator school.
-Drivers who do not have a CDL may participate once in any 18-month period to have a citation masked from their driving record.
-Completion of the course is reported electronically to the court by the school.
-Paper completion certificates are no longer used for reporting purposes; however, the student will receive a completion receipt from the school.
+When a noncommercial driver is cited for a 1 point traffic violation, the judge may offer the driver the opportunity to attend a traffic violator school once in any 18-month period to have the citation masked from their driving record.
+Completion of the course is reported electronically to the court by the school; however, the student will receive a completion receipt from the school.

 If you get too many negligent driver points, DMV will place you on probation for 1 year (which includes a 6 month suspension) or revoke your driving privilege (refer to the topics included in the “Administrative” section).
 Your suspension or revocation order informs you of your right to a hearing.

 At the end of the suspension or revocation period, you may apply for a new DL and must show proof of financial responsibility.

 DMV will revoke your DL if you are convicted of a hit-and-run or reckless driving that resulted in injury.